Yappy Trails

 We don't do it every weekend because of one schedule and another, but it will be all four of us, the mom and the sister and the brother and the dad, or any subset of us.

-Um, but I think, you know, Chase is the one who's taken issue in particular with my habits while we're hiking.
+But I think, you know, Chase is the one who's taking issue in particular with my habits while we're hiking.

 Chase, why don't you go hiking by yourself every now and then to drink in the full beauty of Colorado without your dad's constant yammering?